github/copilot-codespaces-demo/README.md

 <details>
 <summary>Are there any prerequisites to get access to the Copilot+Codespaces demo?</summary><br>

-A GitHub account is the only requirement to use the Copilot+Codespace demo environment.
-The demo will only be available to the extent of your account's Codespace entitlements; if you want to keep utilizing the environment after your limit has been met, you will need to purchase additional entitlements.
-Visit here to signup for a [GitHub Copilot](https://github.com/features/copilot) trial for the full experience!
+A GitHub account is the only requirement to use the GitHub Copilot + Github Codespaces demo environment.
+The demo will only be available to the extent of your account’s Codespaces entitlements; if you want to keep utilizing the environment after your limit has been met, you will need to purchase additional entitlements Visit here to signup for a [GitHub Copilot](https://github.com/features/copilot) trial for the full experience!
 </details>
 <details>
 <summary>What are the feature limitations of the Copilot+Codespaces Demo?</summary><br>